karafka/karafka/README.md

 #### Using responders (recommended)

-One of the main differences when you respond to a Kafka message instead of a HTTP response, is that the response can be sent to many topics (instead of one HTTP response per one request).
+One of the main differences when you respond to a Kafka message instead of a HTTP response, is that the response can be sent to many topics (instead of one HTTP response per one request) and that the data that is being sent can be different for different topics.
 That's why a simple **respond_to** would not be enough.

 In order to go beyond this limitation, Karafka uses responder objects that are responsible for sending data to other Kafka topics.